 With Cloud PAM, Saviynt allows organizations to remove these accounts and incorporate least-privilege principles.
 Using a just-in-time approach to privileged access, end-users receive the right level of privilege for their immediate task — across all assets, applications, and platforms.
 This is why Saviynt designed a cloud PAM platform with Zero Trust, zero-standing privilege, and Just-in-time access at the center.
 Without an on-prem footprint, the platform adds versatility: secure privileged access and critical asset protection across the entire infrastructure.

 When a user makes a Just-in-Time request via a PAM solution, these can either go through an approval process or be automatically approved.
 Once the request has been verified, the user will be connected to the target system using a one-time token or credential.
 This ensures that the account cannot be compromised or reused by others.
 The access is then removed once the user finishes their session.
-To reach out for the provisioning process, the PAM solution requires creating an account on the target.
+To reach out for the provisioning process, the JIT PAM solution requires creating an account on the target.

-PAM has focused on vaulting and least privilege over the last 15+ years.
+Just-in-Time Privileged Access Management has focused on vaulting and least privilege over the last 15+ years.
 When it comes to vaulting, the practice has always been to discover all privileged accounts and vault them away, giving users the ability to checkout credentials or initiate privileged sessions.
 This doesn’t help reduce the attack surface as those credentials are still persistent.
 Yes, they might be rotated, but we’ve only centralized the problem, not solved it.

 Some basic first steps make the transition relatively easy before moving to a model, such as zero standing privilege.
 First and foremost, make sure to vault and manage all default built-in credentials such as Administrator, Root, SA, etc. Then concentrate on your users and the access they have.
 Moving to a JIT model for server/workload access is an excellent first step to removing users’ administrative rights for these workloads.
 Then if their account is compromised, an attacker does not automatically gain access to critical resources, limiting their success.